 What is Suman Malagkit?

-Suman (pronounced soo-man) also called Budbud (pronounce bood-bood) is one of my favorite h Filipino snack/desserts!
-It’s a rice cake usually made from glutinous rice cooked with ginger, coconut milk and sugar until al dente.
+Suman (pronounced soo-man) also called Budbud (pronounce bood-bood) is one of my favorite Filipino snacks/desserts!
+It’s a rice cake usually made from glutinous rice cooked with ginger, coconut milk, and sugar until al dente.
 Then wrapped in banana leaves and steamed to perfection.

 There are so many variations of suman, but it’s usually eaten with chocolate powder (hot chocolate mix), sprinkled with brown sugar, mangos, or how my husband eats it- maple syrup.